Sunbird-Knowlg/sunbird-collection-editor/docs/CONTRIBUTING.md

 It will create a `/dist/collection-editor-library` folder at the root directory and also copy all the required assets.

-### Starting up the Sample application
+#### Starting up the sample application

-A sample angular application is included as part of this repo In another terminal tab -
+A sample angular application is included as part of this repo

-From the root directory - Start the server
+Open your terminal, then start the server

 ```